 15.04 Compensatory time off with pay in lieu of a cash settlement may be claimed by the Employee.
 However, time off accumulated as a result of overtime worked shall be taken at a mutually agreeable time prior to the end of that fiscal year or paid out in cash at the expiration of that fiscal year.

-15.05 (a) An Employee who is required to attend a training course or seminar on a regularly scheduled day of rest, shall be granted equivalent time off in lieu at some other time, or if impractical to grant time off, shall be paid at straight time rates for the hours spent on training to a maximum of normal daily hours of work for that period.
+15.05 (a) An Employee who is required to attend a training course or seminar on a regularly scheduled day of rest, shall be granted equivalent time off in lieu at some other time, or if impractical to grant time off, shall be paid at straight time rates for the hours spent on training.to a maximum of normal daily hours of work for that period.

 (b) An Employee who is required to attend a training course or seminar which necessitates travel outside of the area shall be compensated at straight time rates for the actual hours spent in travel, provided such travel time is in excess of normal daily or weekly hours of work.